 In this environment, we believe that young people prosper and develop in confidence and in character, they become more considerate and better at relating to a wider diversity of people.
 Furthermore, young people develop independence within carefully set parameters so that they become more able to be self-regulated young people when they go on to university, where most students are ‘boarders’.

 To help young people ‘settle in’ to boarding, a more flexible set of boarding packages are offered at the Prep School and for the first year of boarding at the Senior School (Weekly and Home and Away).
-Day pupils at Senior School are entitled to spend 10 nights at Monkton without extra charge (subject to the availability of beds) each academic year.
+Day pupils at Senior School are entitled to spend a number of nights at Monkton without extra charge (subject to the availability of beds) each academic year.
 The extended day fee at the Prep School includes 3 nights boarding a term (in addition to breakfast, activity and supper each day).

 One of Monkton's strengths is the breadth of activities available to pupils at weekends - in fact, many of our day pupils will spend all weekend at school just so they can join in the Monkton social life!

 Every Saturday afternoon there is a full programme of sporting activities which follow on after morning lessons.
 There are some brilliant social events hosted by the Houses throughout the year - a bonfire party, a summer fete, a barbeque to name but a few and these, together with the music, drama and sporting competitions keep the students extremely busy at weekends!
 They can also enjoy the school productions, DVD nights, Pearce Centre parties, junior discos and informal concerts - there is almost too much to choose from.

 To arrange a visit, or for any other enquiries regarding admissions at the Senior School, please contact our Head of Admissions, Mrs Carole Heritage on 01225 721 133